HuangZikang-TJU/Aug4TSE/data_preparation/README.md

 stage=3
 stop_stage=3
 ```
-In this stage, we will get the augmented enrollment speech, which is a concatenation speech of original short enrollment speech and synthesized speech based on the prerequisite csv file obtained in the stage 2.
+In this stage, we will get the augmented enrollment speech, which is a concatenation of the original short enrollment speech and the synthesized speech based on the prerequisite csv file obtained in stage 2.
 - At the end of this stage, the directory structure of 'data' should look like this:
 ```
 Aug4TSE/data_preration/data/available_speech/0.5s_TTS_concat